warp-contracts/warp/README.md

 RedStone SmartContracts SDK is the new, written from scratch, implementation of the SmartWeave [Protocol](./docs/SMARTWEAVE_PROTOCOL.md).

+It works in both web and Node.js environment (requires Node.js 16.5+).

 It has been built with performance (e.g. caching at multiple layers, Arweave calls optimization) and modularity (e.g. ability to use different types of caches, imported from external libraries) in mind.